I have a bad habit of trying to fix things. (Not—let’s be clear—with a hammer, though I am a disaster waiting to happen with a hammer, too.)

 You can choose to accept things (yourself, your reality, the people around you) or you can choose to change things (your expectations, your reality, which people you’re around).
 At that point, you’re not changing things just to be doing something.
 You’re making choices because you know what needs to be done.

 Try it.
 Next time you’re hit with frustration or irritation or overwhelm, hear that as a signal to stop and pay attention.
 Those feelings are your call to get curious.
+(Not sure where to start with getting curious?
+Pick up your free Get Out of Overwhelm Survival Kit for a list of the exact questions I use to get underneath those feelings and turn things around.)

 Welcome to Observer Mode.